tcdowney/downey-io-jekyll/blog/_posts/2020-08-23-publicly-routable-private-internal-kubernetes-cluster.md

 <img src="https://images.downey.io/kubernetes/httpbin-downey-cloud.png" alt="The httpbin app running on a public domain">
 </div>

+So what all just happened?
+Well...

+1. Contour installed a `LoadBalancer` service that points to its Envoy proxy
+2. The inlets-operator saw we have a `LoadBalancer` service that has no IP so it goes ahead and provisions a publicly reachable VM and assigns that VM's public IP to the service
+3. We annotated the Contour `LoadBalancer` service with a special annotation to instruct external-dns to configure our cloud DNS to point `*.k8s.downey.cloud` to the IP that Inlets provisioned
+4. Contour saw the `Ingress` resource we created for `httpbin` and configured its Envoy to direct requests going to `httpbin.k8s.downey.cloud` to the `httpbin` `ClusterIP` service
+5. The `httpbin` `ClusterIP` service enabled the traffic to hit the `httpbin` pods

-What's awesome is that these steps are not actually any different than using a `Deployment`, `Service`, and `Ingress` on a managed Kubernetes cluster!
+What's awesome is that the steps for the `httpbin` app itself are not actually any different than using a `Deployment`, `Service`, and `Ingress` on a managed Kubernetes cluster!
+There was a lot that happened behind the scenes, but once it was all set up it basically just works.

 ## Summary
 We've now had the chance to see one of my favorite aspects of Kubernetes -- how extensible it is!
 By combining a few building blocks, we're able to quickly replicate the `LoadBalancer` service experience of a  managed Kubernetes cluster on a personal dev machine.
 I've got 12 vCPU and 48 gigs of RAM at my disposal so I have enough resources to develop non-trivial workloads _and_ I can still demo the end result online.
 All for the five bucks a month it costs to run the Inlets exit node.